 Under Kathy’s leadership, the ministry of the NCC has expanded to include a new ensemble – “2nd Edition”, comprised of 24 auditioned voices from the larger Choir – which is available to minister at smaller churches that cannot accommodate the full NCC.
 She also initiated the formation of the First Annual NCC Children’s Christmas Choir that participated in the Choir’s 2011 Christmas concerts.

 Kathy is Mom to 3 wonderful children: Gavin Miller (and wife, Caitlin), Carrington McDowell (and husband, Ryan), and Aynsley Keller (and husband, Kevin).
-She is also “Grandma” to Deklan James Keller -- #1 Grandchild, born 11/15/11.
+She is also “Gram” to two grandsons, Deklan and Miles Keller, and one granddaughter, Quinn Miller.

 Favorite Scripture: (a hard choice!): "Have I not commanded you?
 Be strong and courageous.
 Do not be terrified; do not be discouraged, for the LORD your God will be with you wherever you go."
 Joshua 1:9